What to Expect When Starting an Inbound Marketing Campaign

 The first step is always research.
 The cornerstone of any inbound marketing campaign is developing buyer personas.
-Buyer personas are semi-fictional characters that represent your ideal resident or customer and go beyond just demographics.
-(See our previous blog on buyer personas to dive deeper into this step).
+Buyer personas are semi-fictional characters representing your ideal resident or customer and going beyond just demographics.
 Your personas will help target all content and strategy surrounding the campaign.
 These can take a few months to develop, as it’s important to interview residents to get insight into your target audience.

 Much of the ramp-up period consists of research.
-Once you know your target, you need to know how you’re ranking for industry-specific jargon your audience is using.
-For instance, maybe your property ranks high in search terms for “Downtown Dallas Apartment Homes” or “Family Apartment Community.”
-By using a keyword analysis tool like HubSpot or Moz, you can identify how you’re ranking for very specific keywords.
+Once you know your target, you need to know how you rank for industry-specific jargon your audience uses.
+For instance, if your business is a real estate investment company, maybe you rank high in search terms for “multifamily investing” or “real estate investment firm.”
+By using a keyword analysis tool like SEMRush, Ahrefs, or Moz, you can identify how you’re ranking for very specific keywords.
 You can then optimize the content you create to feature those keywords.

-Once you’ve researched and optimized your website, you’re ready to plan out the content.
+You can plan the content once you’ve researched and optimized your website.
 You’ll want to create different content types for each stage in the buyer’s journey — awareness, consideration, and decision.
-(See our previous blog on buyer’s journey to dive deeper into this step).
 Instead of publishing blogs on the fly or posting to social media randomly, plan out your content strategy.
 This will give your inbound marketing campaign direction, purpose, and organization.

 HubSpot is an amazingly effective tool for marketing automation.
 It helps build and automate workflows, email campaigns, social media scheduling, analytics, and more.
 Setting up your workflows, email templates, and building out social media accounts in HubSpot helps create a solid foundation.